Sergio Mattarella

 During his tenure, Italy faced the aftermath of the Great Recession and the severe 2015 European migrant crisis, both of which deeply marked Italian political, economic, and social life, bringing about the rise of populist parties.
 Moreover, Italy became one of the countries worst affected by the COVID-19 pandemic in 2020, being the first country in the Western world to implement a national lockdown to stop the spread of the disease.
-During his second term, he faced growing geopolitical tensions in Europe between NATO and Russia, consistently reaffirming his staunch pro-Europeanist and Atlanticist positions.
+During his second term, he faced growing geopolitical tensions in Europe between NATO and Russia, consistently reaffirming his staunch pro-Europeanist positions.
 Like his predecessor Napolitano, Mattarella has been accused of wielding the largely ceremonial role of head of state in an executive manner; his successful opposition to the appointment of Paolo Savona as Minister of Economy and Finance led to a constitutional crisis and threats of impeachment, and he twice intervened in government formations by appointing his own candidates for prime minister (Gentiloni in 2016 and Draghi in 2021) in lieu of calling new elections.
-He has also been praised for his political mediation skills and abilities, as well as his impartiality.
-Despite controversies, his presidency and personal popularity have garnered high approval ratings.
+He has been praised for his political mediation skills and impartiality, and his presidency and personal popularity have consistently garnered high approval ratings.